BxCppDev/Bayeux/source/bxcuts/README.txt

-cuts is  a C++  program library that  provides some basic  classes and utilities to design, create and apply selection cuts on arbitrary data models.
+Bayeux/cuts is a C++ program  library that provides some basic classes and utilities to design, create  and apply selection cuts on arbitrary data models.

-cuts  depends on  the datatools  C++  library (>=5.0.0).   cuts is  a component  library  of the  Bayeux  software suite.
+Bayeux/cuts depends on the Bayeux/datatools C++ library.

+Bayeux/cuts is a component library of the Bayeux software suite.

-Authors :
- - François Mauger <mauger@lpccaen.in2p3.fr> (Université de Caen Basse-Normandie, LPC Caen (CNRS/IN2P3))
+Author(s) :  François Mauger <mauger@lpccaen.in2p3.fr>  (Université de
+Caen Normandie, LPC Caen (CNRS/IN2P3))

 Please read the COPYING.txt file for licensing terms.